-This year, trustees established an Education and Curriculum Committee, which is responsible for the quality of teaching and learning across the Trust including the ethic of excellence, SEND provision and pupil performance, ensuring equal opportunity for all pupils.
-This committee ensures a common direction to ensure the ethos, values and strategic direction of the Trust is implemented at each of our schools.
+There is also an Education and Curriculum Committee, which is responsible for the quality of teaching and learning across the Trust including the Trust Values ('Excellence as Standard'), SEND provision and pupil performance, ensuring equal opportunity for all pupils.
+This committee, which meets three times per annum, ensures a common direction to ensure the ethos, values and strategic direction of the Trust is implemented at each of our schools.
 It additionally offers opportunities for school governors to work together across the Trust and experience and share good practice.